tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 #### Alternatives

-[2 other guides](/#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
-They're not as comprehensive as this one, but on the flip side -- they're also shorter.
+[2 other guides](#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
+They only cover parts of the whole while I'm trying to go from start to finish.
+But that also makes them shorter, which is what You might want.

 #### Choose sizes for min and max